 \section{Vacuum and non-vacuum Minkowski states in Rindler frame}

+We begin by introducing the Wigner functional framework particularly for the massless real scalar quantum fields in flat spacetime.

-\subsection{Wigner Functional -Setup}
+\subsection{Wigner Functional ---Setup}

 One can describe physical systems in terms of density function operator $\rho$, which is a non-negative hermitian operator of trace unity acting on a Hilbert space $\mathcal{H}$ \cite{Harlow:2014yka}.
 The components of $\rho$ expanded in a complete set of basis eigenstates constitute the density matrix.
 There exist numerous scenarios, one such example being coherent states of photons, where the uncertainty relation is minimized.
 It makes the coherent state to be concentrated along classical trajectories.
 In this paper, we use the basis of coherent states to describe the quantum states.
 The phase-space representation of the density matrix, which is a pseudo-probability distribution, is known as the Wigner distribution \cite{scully_zubairy_1997}.
 One uses c-number correspondence to get a c-number function corresponding to any operator \cite{scully_zubairy_1997}.
-The Wigner functional approach serves the closest analog to classical physics, having roots in quantum theory\cite{Mrowczynski:1994nf}.
+The Wigner functional approach serves the closest analog to classical physics, having roots in quantum theory.
+One can refer to \cite{Mrowczynski:1994nf, PhysRevD.87.065026, Cembranos:2021sfj} for a detailed study of the Wigner functional approach.
 It can be said that this feature makes the classical field limit more transparent compared to other formulations.
 For a quantum harmonic system, one can express the Wigner distribution in the following form for the $n^{th}$ number state of the harmonic oscillator \cite{Ben-Benjamin_2020}.

 Here $`;$' denotes Schwinger operator ordering, $\hat{a}$ and $\hat{a} ^\dagger$ denote the annihilation and creation operators, and $\alpha, \alpha ^*$ $\in \mathbf{C}$ with $\alpha$ being eigenvalue of annihilation operator.
 The above expression can be formally thought of as a derivative acting on vacuum Wigner distribution.
 One can also think of the Wigner distribution as the expectation value of the displaced parity operator.